 The museum’s Fine Art collection has largely grown through donations and some works have been purchased by the gallery itself or with assistance from the Arts Council, The Friends of The Potteries Museum & Art Gallery and the Contemporary Art Society.
 Through The Contemporary Art Society Special Collection Scheme the museum has been able to acquire works that challenge traditional divisions between art and craft, collecting works by Grayson Perry, Gavin Turk and Jacqui Poncelet.

 In addition to the oil paintings, the museum holds a vast collection of prints.
 These provide a greater historical and international context for the works in oil.
-The print collection covers European and Japanese printmakers from the 16th century to the present day; a notable example is the complete series of Francisco de Goya’s Los Proverbos.
-Other examples are by Manet, Toulouse Lautrec and Degas, 19th century Japanese woodcuts and 20th century British prints by Henry Moore, Laura Knight, Eric Gill and James Whistler.
+The print collection covers European and Japanese printmakers from the 16th century to the present day; a notable example is the complete series of Francisco de Goya’s Los Proverbios.
+Other examples are by Manet, Toulouse Lautrec and Degas, 19th-century Japanese wood block prints and 20th-century British prints by Henry Moore, Laura Knight, Eric Gill and James Whistler.